 Higher Home Value or at the very least faster re-sale – If you’re selling your home, the last thing you want to do is have a sale he held up by an inadequate roof.
 The buyer will demand you replace it.

 A More Expensive Roof May Save you Money

-But it can last 50 – 150 years and they are beautiful.
+Slate roofs can last 50 – 150 years and they are beautiful.
+Selecting slate roof tiles and design can be difficult to select.
 Amazing curbside appeal.
 Slate really should only be installed on high-dollar luxury homes that are in neighborhoods with home values over 1 million dollars.
 Otherwise as beautiful as they are, you will never re-coup the investment on re-sale of the home.
 The same is true for Cedar roofs and Clay tiles.
 Custom stone roofs are specialty roofs that need a lot of expertise in installing and even when installed perfectly, they can still need maintenance as pieces of stone or tiles can come loose.
 Some of these roofs can be delicate as well.
 For example, if someone walks on the roof, tiles can crack and break loose.
 When considering replacement of a specialty roof, unfortunately the roof will likely need to be replaced with the same material to avoid hurting resale value and damaging the look of the home.
 Replacing a slate roof with a shingle roof can prove to be an ugly and costly mistake.